 I see a lot of book blogs and YouTube videos about TBR (To Be Read) lists.
 And, whilst I enjoy reading and watching them, I don't tend to make TBRs myself.
 I'm someone who puts a lot of pressure on myself and can fall into the trap of measuring my value by my productivity.
-And … Continue reading Why my TBR is chill”
+And … Continue reading Why my TBR is chill

 January has been a good reading month.
 Let's delve straight in to the book reviews.
 Rebecca by Daphne Du Maurier Since becoming fascinated by Hitchcock's 1940 film adaptation of Rebecca, I've always meant to get around to reading the novel.
 And it did not disappoint.
-The sea, a mysterious dead wife, mad people and Maxim's … Continue reading January Wrap Up: Gothic, Poetry and Self Help”
+The sea, a mysterious dead wife, mad people and Maxim's … Continue reading January Wrap Up: Gothic, Poetry and Self Help